 What additional costs might I need to budget for?

-You may need to make additional provision for costs such as a student visa, international travel to and from Oxford and fieldwork.
-If you require a visa to study at Oxford, please see the Tier 4 Student Visa page for information about health costs.
+You may need to make additional provision for costs such as a student visa, travel to and from Oxford and fieldwork.
+If you require a visa to study at Oxford, please see the Student visa page for information about health costs.
 These costs are not included in the figures above.

 What if I am studying in Oxford with a dependant or other family member?

 If you have dependants (a partner or a child) or live with other family members, the following information may also be of assistance when considering your increased costs:

 - The Accommodation Office's rents webpage provides details of the relevant costs of University accommodation available for couples and families.